 - Brighton Ridge Park

 - Summerfield Lake Park

 As a reminder, all state fishing regulations apply to fishing at Naperville Park District locations.
 Anyone between the ages of 16 and 65 needs a fishing license to fish in Illinois waters.
 Fishing licenses may be purchased through the Illinois Department of Natural Resources online or at local retail outlets.

 Naperville Park District’s rules for fishing can be found in Section 2.19 of Ordinance 641.

-Submitted by Sue Omanson for the Naperville Park District.
+Listing of fishing throughout Naperville parks submitted by Sue Omanson for the Naperville Park District.
 (PN File Photos)